the-wendell/my_dev_portal/README.md

 ## Current State

 My Dev Portal is up and running at http://mydevportal.io.
 Users are able to jump right in and create a public facing portfolio that will be hosted at http://mydevportal.io/portfolio_name.
-Users can also use their dashboard to track and log all of their current and past job applicaitons.
+Users can also use their dashboard to track and log all of their current and past job applications.

 mydevportal.io is a permanent web app so you need not worry about losing your portfolio or job tracking data.